Travel to Antarctica – the ultimate experience is written by Jakob Linaa Jensen.

-Since I was quite young, I have dreamed of getting to Antarctic, this mighty frozen continent that until recently was completely inaccessible to ordinary people.
+Ever since I was very young, I have dreamed of embarking on a journey to Antarctica, this mighty frozen continent that until recently was completely inaccessible to ordinary people.

 This is the story of the trip, which started with a passage from Cape Horn across the Drake Strait, the terror of all sailors, to the tip of the continent, The Antarctic Peninsula.